babelouest/hoel/README.md

 int h_query_select(const struct _h_connection * conn, const char * query, struct _h_result * result);
 ```

-### Simple json queries
+### Simple JSON queries

-Hoel allows to use json objects for simple queries with `jansson` library.
-In the simple json queries, a json object called `json_t * j_query` is used to generate the query.
+Hoel allows to use JSON objects for simple queries with `jansson` library.
+In the simple JSON queries, a JSON object called `json_t * j_query` is used to generate the query.

 All `json_t *` returned and updated values must be free after use.